Accumulation of individual fitness or wealth as a population game: Introduction

-While individual may well be animals that contest resources, as in Maynard-Smith's and Price's original contribution (see also Enquist and Leimar 1984, 1987, 1990), we here interpret the model in economic terms, imagining that each arrival of a Hawk-Dove game opportunity represents opportunities for co-production or trade that spontaneously arise in a large population living in a given natural and institutional environment.
-Whenever such an opportunity arises, each of the two individuals may seek \textquotedblleft cooperation" (play "Dove") or "conflict" (play "Hawk").
-If both seek cooperation, they split the value of the opportunity at hand in equal shares.
-If both seek conflict, one of them wins the opportunity (potentially at some cost) and the other individual makes a loss.
-In the base-line setting all individuals have the same probability to win such a fight, while in an extension, the probabilities may depend on individual wealth.
-If one individual seeks cooperation and the other conflict, the latter wins the opportunity and the former neither receives nor loses anything.
-In an extension of this basic model, we analyze the role for wealth creation of (societally costly) enforcement of a law against strategy "Hawk", with the implication that an individual who played H against D may be sued and have to pay a (potentially large) fine.
+The Hawk-Dove game was used by Maynard Smith and Price (1973) as an illustration of the possibility that a mixed strategy may be evolutionarily stable.
+While they only considered expected payoffs, we here consider realized payoffs.
+In particular, if both players use the Hawk strategy, a fight results in which the winner takes all and the loser incurs a loss.
+Consequently, their individual levels of fitness or wealth diverge after such an interaction.
+In our base-line model, we follow Maynard Smith and Price in assuming that all individuals have the same chance of winning a fight.
+In an extended version, the more fit or wealthier individual has a higher chances of winning a fight.

-Our main contribution in this study, however, is methodological, namely to provide a mathematically rigorous model framework for analysis of stochastic population processes that involve perpetually recurring strategic interactions between individuals.
-Our model is therefore based on heroic simplifications that are not intended to be realistic but that permit us to establish powerful analytical results.
+The main focus of this study is on the induced stochastic population dynamics.
+While the individuals in our model may be animals or other biological organisms, and payoffs may be interpreted as increments to personal fitness, as in Maynard-Smith's and Price's original contribution, we subsequently interpret the model only in terms of personal wealth, where the game represent economic opportunities for production or trade, opportunities that spontaneously arise for given natural resources and institutions.
+Whenever such an interaction opportunity arises, each of the two parties may seek cooperation (play "Dove") or conflict (play "Hawk").
+If both seek cooperation, they split the resource equally.
+If both seek conflict, one of them wins the resource and the other individual incurs a loss.
+If one individual seeks cooperation and the other conflict, the latter obtains the full value of the resource and the former neither has a gain or loss.
+This is but one example of games that may be used to represent economic activity in the present framework.